Not Business Advice ✍️

 Sometimes, you just have to say "fuck it" and go for it.

-I talk to my manager and hand in my notice.
+I talk to my manager and announced that I'm quitting.

 He's cool.
-Or at least he pretends to be.
+Or at least he seems to be.

-From the moment I handed in my notice, all meetings stopped having meaning.
+From the moment I handed in my notice, all meetings felt meaningless.

 No one cared about my opinion anymore.
-And it was awkward talking about stuff that would be implemented when I'm gone.
+And it was awkward talking about things that would be built after I'm gone.

 During those meetings, I would either work on CyberLeads, or just open my notes, write and daydream.

-Actually, everything you read above were written in those meetings.
+Actually, everything you read above was written during those meetings.

 With my new, sober, third person perspective, I remember realizing how we were all playing a game.

-We are all playing "business".
+We were all playing "business".
 Pretending to be serious, professional adults performing complicated activities.

 Software engineers overcomplicating software.
 Designers overcomplicating design.
-Marketing overcomplicating marketing.
+Marketers overcomplicating marketing.
 And so on.

 My daily updates became one sentence long again.